Asymmetric cluster and chimera dynamics in globally coupled systems: Asymmetric cluster and chimera dynamics in globally coupled maps

-Figures~\ref{f3}(a-c) show the spatiotemporal patterns of the variables $x_t^i$ in the autonomous GCM system Eqs.~(\ref{Global}) for different values of the local and the coupling parameter.
-Figure~\ref{f3}(a) shows an asymmetric chimera state for $r=3.5$ and $\epsilon=0.38$, consisting of a subset synchronized on the fixed point $X^*=0.95$ (with small fluctuations) and a desynchronized subset whose respective relative sizes are $0.8$ and $0.2$, close to the predicted approximate values.
+Note that the predictions for periodic clusters, asymmetric clusters and asymmetric chimera states possessing constant mean field in the autonomous GCM system are made solely from the knowledge of the dynamical responses of the single driven map and without direct numerical simulation on the GCM system of Eqs.~(\ref{Global}).
+Equations (\ref{2c}), (\ref{ac}), and (\ref{aq}) only tell which of those states are possible; they do not indicate what initial conditions in the GCM system will conduce to those particular states.
+As it is typical of cluster and chimera states in systems of coupled oscillators, the predicted states in the autonomous GCM system depend on initial conditions. \\ Figure~\ref{f4} shows the spatiotemporal patterns of the variables $x_t^i$ in the autonomous GCM system Eqs.~(\ref{Global}) (left column) and the corresponding time evolution of states of selected elements from different subsets for each pattern (right column), for different values of the local and the coupling parameter.
+We employ initial conditions $x_0^i$ randomly and uniformly distributed in the interval $[0,1]$. \\ Figure~\ref{f4}(a) shows an asymmetric chimera state for $r=3.5$ and $\epsilon=0.38$, consisting of a subset synchronized on the fixed point $X^*=0.95$ (with small fluctuations) and a desynchronized subset whose respective relative sizes are $0.8$ and $0.2$, close to the predicted approximate values.
 The corresponding mean field reaches an almost constant value $h_t = 0.88$ (there are small fluctuations).
-We have verified that similar asymmetric chimera states emerge in the GCM system with $r=3.5$ for a range of values of the coupling parameter $\epsilon$ corresponding to the region marked $Q$ in Fig.~\ref{f2}(d).
-Figure~\ref{f3}(b) confirms the existence of an asymmetric three-cluster state for parameters $r=3.5$ and $\epsilon=0.48$ with exactly the predicted characteristics, relative sizes, and constant $h_t=0.88$.
-A two-cluster, period-two state appears in Fig.~\ref{f3}(c) for the parameter values $r=2$ and $\epsilon=0.29$, as predicted.
+The evolution of the state of one map from the synchronized subset and the states of four maps from the desynchronized subset are shown in Fig.~\ref{f4}(b).
+Figure~\ref{f4}(c) confirms the existence of an asymmetric three-cluster state for parameters $r=3.5$ and $\epsilon=0.48$ with exactly the predicted characteristics, relative sizes, and constant $h_t=0.88$.
+Figure~\ref{f4}(d) shows the corresponding time evolution state of one map from the fixed point cluster and the states of two maps, each from a different period-two cluster.
+A two-cluster, period-two state appears in Fig.~\ref{f4}(e) for the parameter values $r=2$ and $\epsilon=0.29$, as predicted.
+The corresponding evolution of the states of two maps, each from a different period-two cluster, is displayed in Fig.~\ref{f4}(f).